About the Award

 Where should nomination be sent?

-Nominations should be submitted to the Selection Committee Chair, David L. Sam (This email address is being protected from spambots.
-You need JavaScript enabled to view it.)
+Nominations should be submitted to the Selection Committee Chair, David L. Sam (

 Submission deadline